rafaelsf80/gcstreamer/README.md

 </table>

 GCStreamer ingestion pipeline is behaved as a streaming proxy, converting from live streaming procotols to chunk-based uploading.
-Additonally sends periodical status messages to Cloud IoT Core.
+Additionally sends periodical status messages to Cloud IoT Core (connected/disconnected)

 To support live streaming protocols, we utilize [gStreamer](https://gstreamer.freedesktop.org) open-source multimedia framework.
-Do not confuse gStreamer with GCStreamer, we use both.
+Do not confuse gStreamer with GCStreamer (this app), we use both.

 # Step 1: Create a named pipe